zspitz/PandocFilters/README.md

 | Raw | Objects with a `t` and `c` property|  `PandocFilters.Raw` | `RawVisitorBase` |
 | Higher-level AST | e.g. `Para` type |`PandocFilters.Ast` | `VisitorBase` |

+The library also includes two predefined visitors -- `DelegateVisitor` and `RawDelegateVisitor` -- which can be extended by adding delegates via the `Add` method, instead of defining a new class (see below for sample).

 ## Usage

 1. Create a console application.